-Relief from Nursing Pain
+Relief from Breastfeeding Pain

 5 Ways to Find Relief from Painful Nursing

 Fortunately, relief is available – we promise!
-All it takes is a wee bit of patience and sleuthing on your part and we assure you nursing pain will become a thing of the past before you know it.
+All it takes is a wee bit of patience and sleuthing on your part, and we assure you nursing pain will become a thing of the past before you know it.

-1) Contact the Local La Leche League or a licensed lactation consultant
+1. Contact the Local La Leche League or a licensed lactation consultant

-When baby is latched successfully, your nipple is pulled far beyond that initial gum/hard palate section, allowing the baby’s tongue to nurse the nipple and areola as it sucks.
+When a baby is latched successfully, your nipple is pulled far beyond that initial gum/hard palate section, allowing the baby’s tongue to nurse the nipple and areola as it sucks.

-3) Feed often and on-demand
+3. Feed often and on-demand

-It seems counterintuitive when you’re in pain, but feeding often and on-demand does two things:
+It seems counterintuitive when you’re in pain, but feeding often and on demand does two things:

 - Prevents breast engorgement, which causes pain, discomfort, blocked ducts, etc.